-Perhaps Kruger's most remarkable talent is his ability to bring diverse painting techniques and styles to a given subject.
-Kruger's works range from pencil drawings, to near abstract paintings and then to the near photo realistic, and he has mastered each difficult variant with remarkable skill.
-Though the foundation of most caricature may rest in the exaggeration of certain of the subjects' features, Kruger often ignores the obvious, and focuses on more subtle aspects, still conveying the essence of his subject in a most profound and amusing fashion.
-Despite such exaggerations and maniacal morphs, Kruger approaches nearly all of his subjects with a level of respect and sincerity.
-His goal is to reach inside of them and pull out the very essentials of their character.
+Though the foundation of most caricature may rest in the exaggeration of certain of the subjects' features, Krüger often ignores the obvious, and focuses on more subtle aspects, still conveying the essence of his subject in a most profound and amusing fashion.
+Despite such exaggerations and maniacal morphs, Krüger approaches nearly all of his subjects with a level of respect and sincerity.
+He digs deep into his subject's personality, and his goal is to reach inside of them and pull out the very essentials of their character.
 This requires a certain empathy on the part of the artist, as well as the requisite artistic skills.
-Sebastian Kruger has had three popular art books published of his works and has a yearly art calendar from Morpheus.
-Kruger's art can be seen frequently in Playboy magazine and has also been featured in the likes of Stern, L'Espresso, Penthouse, Der Spiegel and USA Today.
-He has recently been working on select motion picture projects.

 "Kruger has a genius for capturing the essence of his subjects through caricature." – The London Times

 Sebastian Krüger's works are included in several important private collections and have been exhibited in the Caricature Museum in Frankfurt, Germany.
 Along with his career in magazine illustration, he has been published in several popular art books and he releases an annual art calendar with Morpheus.
 He has also worked on select motion picture projects and he hosts regular exclusive workshops for illustrators to watch and learn from his techniques.